-Education: Bachelors in epidemiology, sociology, psychology or study field relative to the research of the clinic.
+Education: Bachelor's degree in epidemiology, sociology, psychology, nursing or field of study related to the research of the clinic.

-Experience: Three (3) years clinical research including two (2) years relevant research specialization.
+Experience: Three (3) years of experience in a clinical research setting, with two (2) years in a relevant specialization.

 Other: May consider a combination of directly related experience and education.